-Notice that we have also cleared out our other players to weakside in hopes of taking their defenders away.
-O1 screens for O2 to make X1 and X2 think that something is going on over there.
-O2 stays a little to the right and does not come all the way up to the top (point).
+Notice that we have cleared out the weakside, hoping to occupy their helpside defenders.
+O1 screens for O2 and they exchange spots.
+For spacing, O2 locates a little to the right at the lane line extended slot.
 O4 moves out to the short corner.
+O1 might have a kick-out pass to O2 or O1.
 You can run this play to the right side too and call it "42".

 Also see these plays:

 - 32 Hi-Lo Plays

 - Basketball Plays for the 3-Out, 2-In Motion Offense...
 Kentucky, MSU, OSU, Wisconsin, Slip, Texas

 - 90 Series

 - 2-Series - (plays for your shooting guard)...
 Kansas, Jayhawk, Louisville, Arizona, Arizona and Back, 42 & 52, Illinois, Virginia, and Elevator